Ariadne (1795 ship)

 Ariadne was built in 1795 at Newbury, Massachusetts, probably under another name.
-She became a Liverpool-based slave ship in 1801.
-A French or Dutch privateer captured her in 1804, but a Liverpool-based vessel recaptured her.
-Then in 1806 a French privateer captured her and took her into Guadeloupe.
+She in 1801 became a Liverpool-based slave ship in the triangular trade in enslaved people.
+She made two voyages transporting enslaved people before a French, and later a Dutch privateer, captured her in 1804 while she was acquiring captives on her third voyage.
+However, a Liverpool-based vessel recaptured her.
+Then in 1806, a French privateer captured her and took her into Guadeloupe while Ariadne was on her fourth voyage transporting captives.

 Career

 Ariadne first appeared in Lloyd's Register (LR) in 1803 with M'Bride, master, Kitchen, owner, and trade Liverpool–Africa.
-However, by then she had already completed one slave voyage.
+However, by then she had already completed one voyage transporting enslaved people.

-1st slave voyage (1801–1802)
+1st voyage transporting enslaved people (1801–1802)

 Captain Thomas Mollett sailed from Liverpool on 6 September 1801.
+In 1801, 147 vessels sailed from British ports bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-Ariadne delivered her slaves at Demerara on 8 February 1802.
-There she landed 161 slaves.
-She returned to Liverpool on 17 June 1802. she had left Liverpool with 23 crew members and she suffered 12 crew deaths on her voyage.
+Ariadne delivered 161 captives at Demerara on 8 February 1802.
+She returned to Liverpool on 17 June 1802.
+She had left Liverpool with 23 crew members and she suffered 12 crew deaths on her voyage.

-2nd slave voyage (1802–1803)
+2nd voyage transporting enslaved people (1802–1803)

 Captain William McBride sailed from Liverpool on 1 August 1802.
+In 1802, 155 vessels sailed from British ports bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-Ariadne gathered her slaves at Rio Pongo and delivered them to Demerara on 22 March 1803.
+Ariadne acquired captives at Rio Pongo and delivered them to Demerara on 22 March 1803.
 She left Demerara on 24 April, and arrived back at Liverpool on 9 June 1803.
-She had left Liverpool with 20 crew members and she suffered eight crew deaths on her voyage.
+She had left Liverpool with 20 crew members and she had suffered eight crew deaths on her voyage.